thibaudcolas/-_-.css/README.md

 # [🙂_🙁.css](https://thibaudcolas.github.io/-_-.css/)

-A mood-based CSS framework to write modern websites using only emojis
+A mood-driven CSS framework to write modern websites using only emojis 🎉 No complicated classes to remember, and much less typing than traditional verbose methodologies like BEM.
+Impossibly fast – emojis are only a few bytes each.

 > [View the demo](https://thibaudcolas.github.io/-_-.css/)